huggingface/blog/deepspeed-to-fsdp-and-back.md

 ## Throughput results

-We use the [IBM `granite7b`](https://huggingface.co/ibm-granite/granite-7b-base) model (which follows the Meta Llama2 architecture) for throughput comparisons.
-We compare model flops utilization (MFU) and tokens/sec/GPU metrics and show them for FSDP (full sharding) and DeepSpeed (Zero3).
+We use the [IBM Granite 7B](https://huggingface.co/ibm-granite/granite-7b-base) model (which follows the Meta Llama2 architecture) for throughput comparisons.
+We compare Model Flops Utilization (MFU) and tokens/sec/GPU metrics and show them for FSDP (full sharding) and DeepSpeed (Zero3).

-We utilized four A100 GPUs with the following hyperparameters:
+We used four A100 GPUs as before with the following hyperparameters:
 - Batch size of 8
 - Model loaded in `torch.bfloat16`
 - Mixed precision is the same dtype.

-Table 3 shows that FSDP and DeepSpeed are expected to perform relatively similarly.
+Table 3 shows that FSDP and DeepSpeed are expected to perform similarly.

-> We intend to follow up with a comprehensive throughput comparison and approaches to improve throughput (e.g., 4D masks with packing, torch.compile, selective activation checkpointing) as large scale alignment techniques like InstructLab and GLAN become popular.
+> We intend to follow up with a comprehensive throughput comparison and approaches to improve throughput (e.g., 4D masks with packing, torch.compile, selective activation checkpointing) as large scale alignment techniques like [InstructLab](https://github.com/instructlab) and [GLAN](https://arxiv.org/abs/2402.13064) become popular.

 | **Framework**       | **Tokens / sec / device** | **Step time (s)** | **Model Flops Utilization (MFU)** |
 | ------------------- | ------------------------- | ----------------- | --------------------------------- |